BreedsWellness

 ProsCons

-Analyzes each mutation with two independent methods to provide you the highest accuracyCan get expensive if testing for multiple diseases (but they offer discounts)
+Analyzes each mutation with two independent methods to provide you with the highest accuracyCan get expensive if testing for multiple diseases (but they offer discounts)

 Genetic counseling available, and excellent customer supportVery limited mixed breed tests